 “Our results suggest that e-cigarette use is associated with coronary vascular dysfunction at rest, even in the absence of physiologic stress,” said Susan Cheng, MD, MPH, MMsc, director of Public Health Research at the Smidt Heart Institute and director of Cardiovascular Population Sciences at the Barbra Streisand Women’s Heart Center.
 “These findings indicate the opposite of what e-cigarette and vaping marketing is saying about their safety profile.”

-The original concept and design of this study was initiated by the late Ronald G. Victor, MD, a foundational pioneer in cardiovascular physiology studies.
+The original concept and design of this study were initiated by the late Ronald G. Victor, MD, a foundational pioneer in cardiovascular physiology studies.

 “We have known for decades that smoking increases your risk for heart attack and dying from heart disease,” said Christine Albert, MD, MPH, founding chair of the newly established Department of Cardiology at the Smidt Heart Institute.
 “Now, with this study, we have compelling evidence suggesting that newer methods of electronic nicotine delivery may be equally, or potentially more, harmful to your heart as traditional cigarettes.”